Three articles appear below:

 these very points — dualism, angelology, eschatology.

-As with the similar claims
+the similar claims

 that Bible writers copied Babylonian and